POM: Prescription only medicine

 - patients suffering from delirium tremens.

-Butec should be used with particular caution in patients with acute alcohol intoxication, head injury, shock, a reduced level of consciousness of uncertain origin, intracranial lesions or increased intracranial pressure, or in patients with severe hepatic impairment (see section 4.2).
+Butec should be used with particular caution in patients with severely impaired respiratory function, sleep apnoea, acute alcohol intoxication, head injury, shock, a reduced level of consciousness of uncertain origin, intracranial lesions or increased intracranial pressure, severe hepatic impairment (see section 4.2) or constipation.

 Significant respiratory depression has been associated with buprenorphine, particularly by the intravenous route.
 A number of overdose deaths have occurred when addicts have intravenously abused buprenorphine, usually with benzodiazepines concomitantly.
 Additional overdose deaths due to ethanol and benzodiazepines in combination with buprenorphine have been reported.

 Buprenorphine may lower the seizure threshold in patients with a history of seizure disorder.

 Since CYP3A4 inhibitors may increase concentrations of buprenorphine (see section 4.5), patients already treated with CYP3A4 inhibitors should have their dose of Butec carefully titrated since a reduced dosage might be sufficient in these patients.

 Butec is not recommended for analgesia in the immediate post-operative period or in other situations characterised by a narrow therapeutic index or a rapidly varying analgesic requirement.

 For all patients, prolonged use of this product may lead to drug dependence (addiction), even at therapeutic doses.
 The risks are increased in individuals with current or past history of substance misuse disorder (including alcohol misuse) or mental health disorder (e.g. major depression).